5 8 3 4 As A Fraction

 A Brief History of Fractions

 The Babylonians also made significant contributions to the development of fractions, using a base-60 numeral system that allowed them to represent fractions with greater accuracy.
-The concept of a common denominator and the rules for adding, subtracting, multiplying, and dividing fractions gradually evolved over centuries, with mathematicians from different cultures contributing to their understanding and application.
+That said, the concept of a common denominator and the rules for adding, subtracting, multiplying, and dividing fractions gradually evolved over centuries, with mathematicians from different cultures contributing to their understanding and application.
 Today, fractions are an integral part of mathematics, science, engineering, and everyday life.

 Step-by-Step Conversion of 5 8/34